Skip to Content

 The main options are pre-booking a private transfer, pre-booking a shared shuttle, or taking the ADO bus from the airport.

-▶️ Private transfer to Tulum: The best option if you want to keep things as easy and efficient as possible.
+▶️ A Private transfer to Tulum is the best option if you want to keep things easy and efficient.
 If you’re traveling in a group, it could even save you money because you pay per car, not per person.

-▶️ Shared shuttle to Tulum: The shared shuttle is a good, more budget-friendly option that takes you straight from Cancun Airport to your hotel.
+▶️ The Shared shuttle to Tulum is a good, more budget-friendly option that takes you straight from Cancun Airport to your hotel.
 It’s also the perfect transfer for solo travelers.
 The downside is that they might make several stops along the way to drop off passengers.

 WHERE TO STAY IN TULUM